-- Latin name: Jasminum simplicifolium subsp. australiense.
+- Botanical name: Jasminum simplicifolium subsp. australiense.
 It may also be listed as Jasminum volubile.

-- Other common names: Wax jasmine, Australian wax jasmine.
+- Common names: Wax jasmine, Australian wax jasmine, stiff jasmine

 09 of 10

-- A medium-sized deciduous shrub with long arching branches.
+Winter jasmine is a medium-sized deciduous shrub with long arching branches.
 Bright yellow 1-inch flowers appear in early spring.
-It works well as a ground-cover on slopes, or to cover retaining walls.
+It works well as a ground-cover on slopes or to cover retaining walls.

 10 of 10

 This evergreen (or semi-evergreen in cooler climates) produces clusters of deep yellow blooms from spring through summer.
-It makes a great low evergreen ground-cover or hedge, or can be used to cascade over a fence or wall.
+It makes a great low evergreen groundcover or hedge, or it can be used to cascade over a fence or wall.
 It grows relatively slowly and is resistant to drought and pests.

-- Latin name: Jasminum fruticans.
-It may also be found as Jasminum odoratissimum or Jasminum floridum.
+- Botanical name: Jasminum fruticans.
+It may also be called Jasminum odoratissimum or Jasminum floridum

-- Other common names: Most scented jasmine, yellow jasmine, fruity jasmine, sweetest jasmine, shrubby jasmine,...
-Florida jasmine, hardy yellow jasmine.
+- Common names: Wild jasmine, yellow jasmine, fruity jasmine, sweetest jasmine, shrubby jasmine, Florida jasmine, hardy yellow jasmine

 - Height: 10 to 12 feet tall